On unique sums in Abelian groups: Balanced sets

 We conclude that if $(k_b)_{b\in B}$ is an element of $S$ with largest weight, then $k_b \in \{0,1\}$ for all $b\in B\setminus{\{g'\}}$.
 Hence, the following equality shows that $y\in \Sigma(B+g)$ as desired:

 as we chose $g=-g'$.
 Since $y\in \langle B+g\rangle$ was arbitrary, we have shown that $\langle B+g\rangle=\Sigma(B+g)$. \end{proof} \begin{rmk*} Note that in the proof, the compressions can be used repeatedly on the original sum $y=\sum_b n_b(b+g)$ until we obtain a sum $y=\sum_bk_b(b+g)$ for which almost all the weight is placed at the vertex $g'\in V(H)=B$.
 Since this element contributes $k_{g'}(g'+g)= 0\in G$ to the sum, it does not matter that $k_{g'}$ is generally not in $\{0,1\}$.
 This shows the advantage of working with a translate $B+g$ instead of $B$, and in fact this is necessary as $B$ does not need to be an additive basis for $\langle B\rangle$. \end{rmk*} \begin{rmk*} Consider an arithmetic progression $Q=\{a,2a,\dots ka\}$of length $k$ in $G=\mathbf{Z}/p\mathbf{Z}$.
 Then every element of $Q$ except $a$ and $ka$ is the midpoint of a non-trivial 3-term arithmetic progression in $Q$.
 Taking $k=200$ for example, one can get that that $Q$ is `almost' balanced, in the sense that 99\% of the elements $b\in Q$ have that $2b=b_1+b_2$ for distinct $b_1,b_2\in Q$.
 However, $Q$ is very far from being balanced in that one needs to add at least $\log_2p - 200$ more elements to make it balanced.
 This observation shows that any proof of a logarithmic lower bound must have an algebraic flavour in the sense that one must crucially use that every single $b$ satisfies a balanced relation, as opposed to almost every $b$. \end{rmk*} We finish this section on balanced sets by using them to construct small sets in $\mathbf{Z}/p\mathbf{Z}$ having no unique sum, thus proving our new upper bound on $m(G)$ from Theorem \ref{upperboundthm}.
 In order to construct a set $A\subset G$ having no unique sum, it is natural to try using sets with a gridlike structure.
 Indeed, let $C,D$ be any subsets of the finite Abelian groups $G$ and $G'$ respectively.
 Then consider the Cartesian product $C\times D\subset G\times G'$ and let $(c_1,d_1)+(c_2,d_2)$ be any sum in its sumset $C\times D+C\times D$.
 Then we have that This trivial observation shows that such a sum can only be unique if $c_1=c_2$ or if $d_1=d_2$.
 To fix the fact that sums as in \eqref{gridsum} where $c_1=c_2$ or $d_1=d_2$ can be unique in general, we consider the set $A=B\times B\subset (\mathbf{Z}/p\mathbf{Z})^2$ for a balanced set $B\subset \mathbf{Z}/p\mathbf{Z}$.
-Once $A$ is defined in this way, it is easy to check that $A$ has no unique sum.
-To be precise, let $b,b',c,c'\in B$ so the sum $(b,b')+(c,c')$ is not unique if $b\neq c$ and $b'\neq c'$ by \eqref{gridsum}.
+It is easy to check that $A$ has no unique sum.
+Let $b,b',c,c'\in B$, so the sum $(b,b')+(c,c')$ is not unique if $b\neq c$ and $b'\neq c'$ by \eqref{gridsum}.
 On the other hand, if $b=c$ then we can write $b+c=2b=b_1+b_2$ for distinct $b_1,b_2\in B$ as $B$ is balanced.
 Then the equality $(b,b')+(c,c')= (b_1,b')+(b_2,c')$ shows that the sum is not unique.
-Finally, the exact same argument shows that $(b,b')+(c,c')$ is also not unique if $c=c'$.
-We are now in a position to prove Theorem \ref{upperboundthm}.
+Finally, the same argument shows that $(b,b')+(c,c')$ is not unique if $c=c'$.
+Using this observation and \cite{nedev}, Theorem \ref{upperboundthm} easily follows.